New Home Prices Increase in Boston According to Latest Figures, Sales Decrease

 A total of 1,559 new homes were sold during the 12 months that ended in December, down from 1,561 for the year that ended in November.

-Of the total number of closings, new home closings made up 3.4%.
-A year earlier, new home closings made up 4.2% of total closings.
-For new and existing homes, closings grew year-over-year in October after also increasing in September year-over-year.
+Of the total number of closings, new home closings made up 3.1%.
+A year earlier, new home closings represented 2.9% of total closings.
+After rising year-over-year in November, closings of new and existing homes slid year-over-year in December.

 Pricing and Mortgage Trends

-The average price of newly sold homes rose year-over-year 18.0% in October to $504,559 per unit.
-This lift is better than the 4.1% hike in September year-over-year.
+Average price of newly sold homes saw a 42.2% gain year-over-year in December to $671,987 per unit.
+This rise is an improvement over the 34.5% surge in November year-over-year.

-The average mortgage size on newly sold homes saw a boost year-over-year along with new home prices.
-Average mortgage size rose 13.0% to $331,887 in October from a year earlier.
-In September 2013, average mortgage size on newly sold homes saw a 1.4% drop from a year earlier.
+Along with new home prices, there was an increase year-over-year in the average mortgage size on newly sold homes.
+The average mortgage size saw a 11.9% gain year-over-year to $377,780 in December.
+In November 2013, average mortgage size on newly sold homes saw a 15.2% bump year-over-year from a year earlier.